 ‘a satisfied little man’.

-It is the most reappearing element, as it follows modes of existence of the spectator and most importantly pivotal moments of art history, whereas the other elements become interwoven comments on contemporary human conditions.
+The panda is the most reappearing element, as it follows modes of existence of the spectator and most importantly pivotal moments of art history, whereas the other elements become interwoven comments on contemporary human conditions.
 This project is in a very direct discourse to two other bodies of work: The incredulity of St Thomas (where Thomas becomes a somewhat symbol of the spectator) and Do you believe in art? (where the rabbit Josephine becomes an existential symbol opposing the panda).
-The mentioned actors of the project represent these different modes of existence.
-They are meant to be understood as symbols.
+The mentioned actors of the projects represent these different modes of existence and they are meant to be understood as symbols.
 The two symbols operated with in this project are:

 2. Marcel Duchamp.
 He is a 20th-century artist and professional chess player.

 This project is about the interconnection between belief (faith) and freedom.
 The readymade, the choice of the frame made by the artist, and since recently also the spectator, are ideas (in a platonic structural sense) one can reflect upon.